What does the shodan mean and what is the best way to prepare for it? What do the higher dan grades signify?

 Preparation for the Shodan

 Formal requirements for the examination are 18 months of training, participation in at least 90 keikos and 4 shihan seminars after 1st kyu.
 The minimum age for taking the shodan grading is 18 years.
+(These conditions are stricter than the requirements of the Aikikai Association - the head of the dojo can reduce them in individual cases for particularly committed candidates).

 Depending on personal development and training intensity, we plan 9-12 months of preparation time.
 During this time, we are supported by the teachers at the dojo.
 In addition to regular training, we prepare ourselves independently, in particular by attending seminars taught by members of the grading jury, and by organising extra-curricular trainings to prepare for the exam.
 The dojo organises mock gradings to help us prepare for the exam situation and discover the areas where we can make the most progress.